JoelSusaya/BitBurnerTS/README.md

 # BitBurnerTS

 This project contains the files I am writing for playing [Bitburner](https://store.steampowered.com/app/1812820/Bitburner/).
 I have configured this project to use TypeScript.
+It plays well with the VSCode plugin and API Server of the Steam version of the game.

 ## How to use this project